realdingke/mscai_softwareengineering_project/README.md

 The `--vs` flag will specify the name of the video you want to track on; `--specify_model` flag will specify the model to be used for tracking, `--arch` will specify the architecture of that model (note here the necessity of calling `--arch` has been removed as now the pipeline can automatically identify the model architecture from the model name specified).
 Finally the `--visual` flag will write the tracking results (bounding boxes at each frame) onto the Cord visualizer.

+#### Model Selection
+After the trained model is saved, the user could track the testing dataset and generate the statistical evaluation if the dataset has been split.
+The user could select a better model based on the statistical evaluation.

+Start tracking by running the `mctrack.py` under `/src`, an example would be:

+    python3 mctrack.py --load_model /content/mscai_softwareengineering_project/exp/mot/test_model_1/model_last.pth --exp_name "test_model_1" --output_format 'video'

+The `--exp_name` will specify the savename of the final evaluation result and the output videos; `--load_model` will specify the absolute path of the model to be used for tracking. `--output_format` will specify the output format, the default format is .txt file.

 #### Direct tracking
 Should the user wants to directly track using a pretrained model or previously-trained model, similar to above, under `/src` (root dir) first run: